mehulagg/gitlab/doc/development/fe_guide/content_editor.md

 At a high level, the Content Editor:

 - Imports arbitrary Markdown.
+- Renders it.
-- Renders it in a HTML editing area.
+- Loads it in a HTML editing area.
 - Exports it back to Markdown with changes introduced by the user.

 The Content Editor relies on the